 Medicines can cost a lot of money.
 If you are worried about money, you may want to cut costs.

 Talk to your provider if you do not have enough money for your medicine.
-Your provider may be able to change your medicine to a generic brand that costs less.
+Your provider may be able to change your medicine to a generic form that costs less.
 Many pharmacies and drug companies have programs for reducing the cost for people.

 Call the provider when you feel like changing your medicine.
 Know all the medicines that you take.
 Tell your provider about your prescription medicines, over-the-counter drugs, and any vitamins, supplements, or herbs.
 Together with your provider, decide what medicines you will take.

 Medication - non-compliance; Medication - nonadherence